datasciencecampus/DSCA_graduate-programme_dev/week_03/week_readme.md

 * Write scikit learn logreg equivalent for example of R implementation.
 * Overhaul python / R implementation reports to compare correct vs incorrect predictions of class.
+* Next year would need 3 to 4 hours, with more time for learner exploration of case studies.